Supersymmetry anomaly in the superconformal Wess-Zumino model: Ferrara-Zumino and conformal multiplet Ward identities at one loop

 \subsection{Finite counterterm and the Ward identities for the conformal multiplet}

 Having obtained all breaking terms we now proceed to add finite counterterms to restore the conformal multiplet Ward identities to the extend possible.
-For the correlators we analyse the relevant counterterms are:
+For the correlators we analyze the relevant counterterms $\wt{\mathscr{W}}^*_{\rm fin}\subset \wt{\mathscr{W}}_{\rm fin}$ are:

-The terms quadratic in the sources renormalize (finitely) the 2-point functions of the R-current and the supercurrents, which are now conserved (and gamma-trace conserved for the supercurrent).
+The terms quadratic in the sources renormalize (finitely) the 2-point functions of the R-current and the supercurrent, which are now conserved (and gamma-trace conserved for the supercurrent).
 The finite renormalization of the 2-point functions now enters in the 3-point function Ward identities and the contribution of the cubic counterterm is such that the 3-point function $\<\cq\bar\cq\cj\>$ preserves Q-supersymmetry and R-symmetry and the anomaly of S-supersymmetry exactly matches that presented in section \ref{sec:WardIDs}.
 Similarly, the counterterms ensure that the $\<\ct\cj\cj\>$ correlator preserves R-symmetry and has the correct trace anomaly.
 Finally, moving to the Ward identity for $\<\cq\bar\cq\cj\cj\>$, collecting all finite terms from the finite renormalisation of the lower-point functions and the quartic contribution of the finite counterterm one finds that R-symmetry Ward identity is non-anomalous but both Q- and S-supersymmetry are anomalous with the anomalies exactly matching those of section \ref{sec:WardIDs}.
+It should be emphasized that the local counterterms \eqref{fin-counterterm} deduced from the correlation functions we computed are ambiguous up to an arbitrary multiple of the superconformal invariant $\ci_4$ in \eqref{OMlocal-4}.
+This ambiguity corresponds to the usual scheme dependence of the conformal multiplet and does not affect the form of the anomalies.
+In writing down \eqref{fin-counterterm} we have made an implicit choice for the coefficient of the superconformal invariant $\ci_4$.